myrrlyn/myrrlyn.net/source/resume.html.md

     {:.cover}

     I investigated using Rust for my Senior Design project.
 I taught myself Rust and am fluent in its core concepts.
-I
+I have used it for approximately two years now, and have a [published crate][2] demonstrating my knowledge of various language features.
+I have also deployed a Rust project for data stream processing at work, though I am not at liberty to disclose its code.

 - C♯:
     {:.cover}